This feature is part of A Tale of One City

 Ernst Ocwirk propelled Austria Vienna to more titles and prestige in the post-war world and is warmly regarded as one of the last great attacking centre-halves.
 Ocwirk spent eleven years at his beloved SK, leading them to five Bundesliga titles in the process as they became the dominant force in Austrian football at the expense of their city rivals.
 With the Österreichischer, Ocwirk stood alongside the great Gerhard Hanappi, but on the club scene, they were bitter enemies.
 As leaders of the rival clubs, Ocwirk and Hanappi spearheaded another fine period in the Wiener derby history when Austrian football was dictated by the hegemony in the capital, with Rapid and SK ruling the league between 1950-63.

 The legends of this derby provide the compelling backbone narrative, but the fans remain a constant force in the rivalry.
-Austrian football may not be the force it was in the build-up to the Second World War, but the Wiener derby has maintained its allure and prestige among the world of footballing rivalries.
+Austrian football may not be the force it was in the build-up to the Second World War, but the Wiener derby has maintained its allure and prestige amongst the world of footballing rivalries.
 As with so many derbies, fans seek to politicise their hatred for one another.
 There are always classes, and there is always a class divide.

 Football straddles the great divide in major cities all around the world, bringing together under one roof – metaphorically speaking – the two polar opposites of the community.
 Vienna is no different.
 In Rapid Vienna, there is a club proud of its proletarian roots.
 The working class vanguard of Rapid was epitomised by Josef Uridil, their legendary centre-forward whose robust style of play was celebrated as exemplifying the proletarian roots of the club.

 Naturally, on the opposite of the divide is Austria Vienna, seen as the middle-class institution, is more closely associated with the coffeehouse intelligentsia.
 Rapid are owned by the supporters and are fiercely proud of their more humble disposition; Austria were, up until recently, owned by millionaire Frank Stronach.
 It has become known as the “Clash of the Classes”.
 The clubs are two contradictory forces battling for supremacy of Vienna.